lrodero/cats-effect-tutorial/tutorial.md

-Cats-effect provides ways to use different `scala.concurrent.ExecutionContext`s, each one with its own thread pool, and to swap which one should be used for each new `IO`, to ask to reschedule threads among the current active `IO` instances, for improved fairness etc. Such functionality is provided by `IO.shift`.
+Cats-effect provides ways to use different `scala.concurrent.ExecutionContext`s, each one with its own thread pool, and to swap which one should be used for each new `IO` to ask to reschedule threads among the current active `IO` instances, _e.g._ for improved fairness etc. Such functionality is provided by `IO.shift`.
 Also, it even allows to 'swap' to different `Timer`s (that is, different thread pools) when running `IO` actions.
 See this code, which is mostly a copy example available at [IO documentation in cats-effect web, Thread Shifting section](https://typelevel.org/cats-effect/datatypes/io.html#thread-shifting):

 ```scala